vittoriodx7/ds9_colormap/README.md

  Notes:

- an_to   : center the image around this point, if a third/forth value is given, then also crop image with a rectangle around he point using given radius zoom     : self-explanatory
+ pan_to   : center the image around this point, if a third/forth value is given, then also crop image with a rectangle around he point using given radius

+ zoom     : self-explanatory

- show_axes: to display the axes on the image cmap     : can use different cmap
+ show_axes: to display the axes on the image

+ cmap     : can use different cmap

  with_cmap: to display colorbar